GiserLi157/ProjectEASRAPP/README.md

   - Notes: Figure 3.
 The extraction result of ruptures in the historical earthquake, in which the red line ring is the outline of the surface rupture. (a) Results of surface rupture extraction, with the original optical image in the bottom image; (b)-(d) Detail structures of surface rupture contours.
 The geographical coordinates of the black star in Figure 9a are (35.8619N, 92.3879E).
   - ![Figure 9](https://github.com/GiserLi157/ProjectEASRAPP/assets/84237176/29437d9c-67b4-45ec-94fd-cb4b95fae191)

-- # the functions of WidthAndStrike module
+- # Functions of WidthAndStrike module
   - EASRAPP includes a module to perform the extraction of the widths of the surface rupture zone at optional intervals and the generation of a rose diagram of angles between surface ruptures and the dominant direction of the fault.
   - Notes: Figure 5. (a) The bar graph of the width of the surface rupture zone; (b) the rose map of angles; (c) the slider used to interactively adjust the equivalent length threshold; (d) the schematic diagram of widths of the surface rupture, where the red arrow indicates the dominant direction of the fault.
   - ![Figure 5](https://github.com/GiserLi157/ProjectEASRAPP/assets/84237176/abee5dfb-6750-4511-8401-c02f367c1afb)